davidclin/custom-pc-build/README.md

 # Update Windows
 Perform all Windows updates before updating drivers

-# Install manufacturer drivers
+# Install manufacturer drivers | on ASUS motherboard
 <pre>
 ROG Strix 550-F Gaming Wifi II Motherboard
-  - Ethernet | Windows 11 will automatically update
+  - LAN | Windows 11 will automatically update
-  - Wifi | Windows 11 will automatically update
+  - Wireless | Windows 11 will automatically update
+  - Chipset | You will need to download latest AMD drivers from ASUS website
-  - Chipset | You will need to download from website GPU
+  - Audio | You will need to download the latest Realtec drivers from ASUS website GPU
   - Best pratice to do clean install
   - update refresh rate